Return to Index

 Effectively, displeasing images stray too far from the intended "look" of NAI Diffusion, or have aesthetics considered "poor" so that the model knows to avoid them.

 You only need one tag for quality and one for aesthtics, though generally you won't need one.
 It is better to downbias bad things than overly bias "good" things, as this may damage creativity.
-Generally just using the default Unwanted Content filters will be fine.
+Generally just using the default Unwanted Content and Quality Tag presets will be fine.

 Counting Characters and Gender